nrfconnect/sdk-nrfxlib/nrf_security/doc/driver_config.rst

 +-----------------------+---------------------------------------------------------------+---------------------------------------------------------------+

 .. note::
-   * If Secure Hash algorithm is enabled and no PSA driver enables or supports it, then :ref:`nrf_security_drivers_builtin` support is enabled and used.
+   If Secure Hash algorithm is enabled and no PSA driver enables or supports it, :ref:`nrf_security_drivers_builtin` support is enabled and used.